Who is an Endodontist?

 Will I need to return to my general dentist?

 Yes!
 When you complete your root canal therapy, we put a temporary filling in the crown of your teeth.
 The tooth continues to draw its nourishment from the surrounding tissues, but it needs to be permanently restored.
-As an endodontist, my practice is limited to endodontic procedures, so you must return to your general dentist for permanent restoration.
+At Augusta Endodontic Center, our practice is limited to endodontic procedures, so you must return to your general dentist for permanent restoration.
 The type of restoration you receive will depend on the location and the condition of the tooth.
 It is important to see your general dentist promptly because the temporary filling now in place will loosen with time.

 How long will the treatment take?